 For female-focused companies, Pinterest is extremely valuable.
 42% of all online women are Pinterest users.
 If your products include fashion, art, home decor, food, or anything else that can have beautiful images, Pinterest should be included in your primary marketing mix.
 It can drive great traffic to your website.
 The Pinterest “buy button” makes it possible for users to buy directly from your pinned image.

 83.8% of luxury brands with a social media presence are on Pinterest.

 49% purchased 5 or more products they pinned.

-twenty-five percent of Fortune Global 100 companies have Pinterest accounts.
+25% of Fortune Global 100 companies have Pinterest accounts.

 YouTube dominates online video.
 Over one-third of all Internet uses watch YouTube.
 YouTube is the second largest search engine after Google.
 It offers videos that cover every topic imaginable, including music videos, movies, personal vlogs, and independent films. quality ranges from sleekly professional videos to in-your-kitchen home movies.
 YouTube provides an excellent vehicle for brand awareness, lead generation, and audience engagement.
 If you can present quality videos, YouTube can be a great addition to a retailer’s social media mix.

 1.3 billion users watch almost 5 billion videos per day.

 YouTubers watch 6 billion hours of videos every month.